evolgeniusteam/EvolviewDocumentation/datasets/05_leaf/DatasetLeafBKColor.md

 ```

 ![](images/DatasetLeafBKColor_leafbk_ad_suffix.png)

 ----
-{anchor:add leaf background color to a collapsed tree}

 ### Add leaf background color to a collapsed tree
 Evolview supports collapsing at internal nodes; collapsed nodes are treated as leaf nodes.
 It is therefore very straightforward to add leaf background color to a collapsed tree.
 See [here](/datasets/13_collapse_at_internal_nodes/DatasetCollapseInternalNodes.md) for more information.